Chartered Patent Attorney

 Peter has considerable experience before the UKIPO and the EPO.
 He regularly handles complex cases relating to the protection of computer-implemented inventions and is retained by his clients (an international blue-chip list that includes BlackBerry, MasterCard and American Science & Engineering) to handle high-value standard-essential patents in the telecommunications field.

 Currently Peter is the chairman of International Association for the Protection of Intellectual Property Standing Committee Q132; a body designed to consider the issues facing intellectual property from an international perspective.
-As a result of his innovative client work, the role he continues to play in AIPPI and his continued commitment to helping businesses derive the maximum commercial benefit from their intellectual property Peter has been recognised in the 2014, 2015 and 2016 editions of the IAM Strategy 300.
+As a result of his innovative client work, the role he continues to play in AIPPI and his continued commitment to helping businesses derive the maximum commercial benefit from their intellectual property Peter has been recognised in the 2014 – 2018 editions of the IAM Strategy 300.